gpparinas/mywebsite/README.md

   ```

 ## Customization
-Feel free to fork this repository and modify it for your own personal or business website.
+Feel free to fork this repository and modify it for your own personal or fortfolio website.
 You can easily:
 - Update text content, color schemes, and images in the **`index.html`** and **`style.css`** files.
 - Adjust transitions and animations in **`script.js`** (if applicable).
-- Add or remove sections (e.g., *Features*, *Pricing*, etc.) to suit your needs.

 ## Contact
 If you have any questions or suggestions, feel free to reach out: